 3. The average American spends $232 per month eating out.
 By replacing just one meal out a month with a meal at home, most of us would save a lot in a year!
 What if you were to pledge the amount you saved in 2019 by Cooking in just one night a month?

 So...what is a "pledge"?
 A "pledge" is simply a written promise of how much you are planning to give in the coming year.
-We have pledge cards that we will distribute in the coming week.
+Pledge cards can be filled out and submitted online here, or if you prefer to fill out a hard copy they are available in the church office or to print here.
 On the card you fill out how much you will give in 2019.
-The pledge cards will be gathered and blessed during a special worship on Sunday, November 18th.
 Pledges are kept confidential.